"Do-It-Yourself" Rockcrawler (4x4x2) Steering

 |Photo 11: The sector shaft seals are a common leakage point, but they're easy to get to.|

 - Replace the sector shaft seals.
-If you bought WCB's Rockcrawler seal kit or our "Do-It-Yourself" Rockcrawler Kit, you have new sector shaft seals and snap rings.
+If you bought WCB's Rockcrawler seal kit"Do-It-Yourself" Rockcrawler Kit, you have new sector shaft seals and snap rings.
 Note the sequence of the parts as you remove them, and reinstall the corresponding parts from the kit in the correct order.
 The lower sector shaft bearing, which resides just past the seals, is also replaceable although it was not included in the kit from WCB.

 VERY IMPORTANT: When replacing the sector shaft seals or performing any other work on the inside of the gearbox, be VERY CAREFUL not to scratch or damage any of the internal seal surfaces inside the gearbox housing.
 Be very careful when removing the snap rings for the sector shaft seals—use the appropriate snap ring pliers and not a screwdriver or pick.
 If the seal surfaces are damaged it renders the whole box worthless.

 - Replace the piston ring and o-ring.
-The piston ring and o-ring can be replaced with new parts from WCB's Rockcrawler seal kit or our "Do-It-Yourself" Rockcrawler Kit.
+The piston ring and o-ring can be replaced with new parts from WCB's Rockcrawler seal kit"Do-It-Yourself" Rockcrawler Kit.

 - Replace the valve sleeve rings.
 The valve sleeve rings are include in WCB's Rockcrawler seal kit or our "Do-It-Yourself" Rockcrawler Kit.
 However, these rings are difficult to get to and require special tools to install.
 Only attempt replacing these if you are very confident in your mechanical abilities, as this procedure may require disassembling the ball bearing screw assembly, which is very tedious to reassemble.
 Details can be found in the Rockcrawler Shop Manual (click to view in a new window or right-click then choose "Save Target As..." to download).